IBM/aspera-cli/docs/README.md

 ```

 The `Hash` passed as a command parameter corresponds to the Faspex 5 API endpoint [`POST /packages`](https://developer.ibm.com/apis/catalog/aspera--ibm-aspera-faspex-5-0-api/api/API--aspera--ibm-aspera-faspex-api#createPackageRecord).
-See the API reference for a full list of supported fields, or inspect such request when interacting with a browser.
+See the API reference for a full list of supported fields, or inspect such a request in the browser developer tools.

 The following fields are required: